DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 phones were initially installed to enable contact with medical services.
 Imangara and Mungalawurru both had a single public payphone in an outdoor cabinet.
-The distance to houses at the other end of the community was up to 400 metres.
+The distance to houses at the other end of the community was up to 400 meters.
 Three older people in Imangara expressed a desire for a home telephone: ‘\[We\] would like telephones.
 The one here breaks a lot.
 I need a phone to ring family and friends in other places’, an older woman told us.
 The older residents had limited